-COVID-19 related consequences have to be factored into any adjusting event determinations and disclosures that are made.
-Every reporting entity has to carefully consider the conditions and how they impact the reporting entity, because the same condition could impact entities differently for the same reporting date.
-IAS 10 makes it clear management should consider all relevant circumstances that relate to the entity's operations until the financial statements are authorised and approved for issue by those charged with the governance of the reporting entity.
-It is appropriate for management to consider the following information which potentially became apparent subsequent to period-end when assessing the accuracy of their estimates and judgements made prior to the information becoming available:

-- Restrictions on domestic and international travel - The economic consequences of social distancing resulting on capacity restrictions at events and hospitality locations - · Forecasts potentially not being achieved due to market conditions - Cessation of non-essential services - Interruptions in supply of either good or services - · Customers entering administration, or - Government support.

-For more details refer to our article on 'Events after the reporting period'.

 Guidance note: IAS 34.16A(h) requires disclosure of events after the interim period that have not been reflected in the Interim Financial Statements.
 IAS 34 does not specify the level of detail required.
 This example illustrates the disclosures required by IFRS 3 for combinations arising after the reporting date.
 Other approaches may also be acceptable.

-IAS 34.16A(h) IFRS 3.B66 IFRS 3.B64(a-d) On 29 July 2022 the Group acquired 100% of the issued share capital of Servers.com Limited (Servers.com), a company based in Euroland.
+9 IAS 34.16A(h) IFRS 3.B66 IFRS 3.B64(a-d) On 29 July 2023 the Group acquired 100% of the issued share capital of Servers.com Limited (Servers.com), a company based in Euroland.
 The objective of the acquisition is to expand the operations of the Group's retail segment.

-IFRS 3.B64(f)(i, iii, iv) IFRS 3.B64(g)(ii) The acquisition was settled in cash and by issuing 500,000 shares of Illustrative Corporation Ltd. The purchase agreement also provides for an additional consideration of CU 1,500 payable if the average profits of Servers.com for 2022 and 2023 exceeds a target level agreed by both parties.
-Any additional consideration will be paid on 30 July 2024.
+IFRS 3.B64(f)(i, iii, iv) IFRS 3.B64(g)(ii) The acquisition was settled in cash and by issuing 500,000 shares of Illustrative Corporation Lta The purchase agreement also provides for an additional consideration of CU 1,500 payable if t average profits of Servers.com for 2023 and 2024 exceeds a target level agreed by both parties Any additional consideration will be paid on 30 July 2025. he IFRS 3.B64(f) The fair value of the consideration transferred is as follows: IFRS 3.B64(iv) Fair value of equity shares issued 6,250 IFRS 3.B64(i) 7,000 IFRS 3.B64(g)(i) Fair value of contingent consideration 3,930 IFRS 3.B64(f)(iv) The fair value of the equity shares issued was based on the market value of the Group's traded equity shares at the date of acquisition.

-IFRS 3.B64(f)

-The fair value of the consideration transferred is as follows:

-IFRS 3.B64(iv)

-IFRS 3.B64(i)

-IFRS 3.B64(g)(i)

-Fair value of equity shares issued 6,250

-Amount settled in cash 7,000

-Fair value of contingent consideration 680

-13,930

-IFRS 3.B64(f)(iv)

-The fair value of the equity shares issued was based on the market value of the Group's traded equity shares at the date of acquisition.

 Guidance note: The determination of the acquisition-date fair value of the contingent consideration should consider the expected outcome of the contingency.
 This example illustrates one possible approach to estimating the fair value of the contingent consideration.

-IFRS 3.B64(g)(iii)

-The fair value of the contingent consideration represents the Group's estimate of the probable cash outflows (ie reflecting management's estimate of a 50% probability that the targets will be achieved) discounted using an interest rate of 5%.
+IFRS 3.B64(g)(iii) The fair value of the contingent consideration represents the Group's estimate of the probable cash outflows (ie reflecting management's estimate of a 50% probability that the targets will be achieved) discounted using an interest rate of 7.7%. è IFRS 3.B66 The Group is in the process of determining the fair values of the acquired assets and assumed liabilities of Servers.com.
+The valuation is expected to be completed before the end of the annuc reporting period. lk

-IFRS 3.B66

-The Group is in the process of determining the fair values of the acquired assets and assumed liabilities of Servers.com.
-The valuation is expected to be completed before the end of the annual reporting period.
+Illustrative Corporation Group: IFRS Example Interim Condensed Consolidated Financial Statements - 30 June 2023 41

-© 2022 Grant Thornton International Ltd. All rights reserved.
+© 2023 Grant Thornton International Ltd. All rights reserved.